 The background-check bill also is the only major proposal in Obama’s list of gun-control items that could have bipartisan support and actually pass.
 The assault-weapons ban is dead-on-arrival on the Senate floor, although it is expected to pass the Judiciary Committee on Thursday.

 Schumer has been unsuccessful in courting a Republican cosponsor for the background-check bill, despite weeks of trying.
 Sen. Tom Coburn, R-Okla., is still the main target to sign on to it, but he has made it abundantly clear that a national registry for gun owners is a deal breaker.
 It is not yet clear whether Coburn would back legislation in which some gun-purchase records are kept by individual sellers or, conversely, if Schumer would agree to legislation that doesn’t always require records of gun purchases.

 Without Coburn’s support, Schumer’s version of the background-check bill was passed out of the Senate Judiciary Committee on Tuesday on a party-line vote.
 Schumer said that this was his “ideal” version, but he hastened to remind his colleagues that he is more than willing to alter it in order to attract Republican support.

-This article appears in the March 13, 2013, edition of National Journal Daily as Gun Purchasers’ ‘List’ Slows Background-Check Bill.
+This article appears in the March 13, 2013, edition of NJ Daily as Gun Purchasers’ ‘List’ Slows Background-Check Bill.